-BLM operates air tankers and drops retardant in congested areas under the authority in FAR Part 91.137.51. in addition, the following are requirements for dropping retardants in congested areas:
+BLM operates air tankers and can drop retardant in congested areas under the authority in FAR Part 137.5.
+The following are requirements for dropping retardants in congested areas:

 Aircraft engaged in the aerial application of fire retardants or water may operate without regard to these restrictions, provided the following procedures are implemented.